Political

 - 33-1/3% of the last $525 (but see maximum).

-409 of Schedule 1, enter the total amount of your contribution.
-Using line 410 of the
+40900 of the Income Tax Return, enter the total amount of your

 6.